amanmaurya9628/Chem--tech/experiment/procedure.md

-### Procedure
+## Experiment: Measurement of Cell Conductance of a Solution
-🧪 Experiment: Measurement of Cell Conductance of a Solution Objective
+Objective
 To measure the conductance of a given electrolyte solution using a conductivity cell and calculate its specific conductance.